 Notice that you can really tell more of a difference in the slender shape of the hackles further up the neck toward the head, rather than where they meet the body feathers.

-Crowing is a fairly good indicator, but isn't fail-safe, either.
+How else can you tell?
+Crowing is a fairly good indicator, but isn't fail-safe, either, because some hens do crow.
 Plus, generally speaking, you will be able to tell by feathers much earlier since roosters don't usually begin to crow until they are 4 or 5 months old.
 However, we have had roosters wait until a little later, and begin a little sooner, too.
-Plus, hens will occasionally crow, so even crowing doesn't tell you for sure.
 To reiterate, the BEST way to tell for sure is by looking at physical characteristics that cannot be mistaken, so check feather shape when your birds are about 3 months old, as other indications are not reliable.

-Sexing juvenile silkies is complicated, because you can't easily see the shape of the feathers, the comb is often hidden under the crest, and wattles are not evident in most bearded silkies.
-Our experts vent sex (with 90% accuracy) when the babies are a day old, but for the rest of us--and even for silkie breeders--juvenile silkies are especially hard to sex.
+Sexing juvenile silkies is complicated.
+Because of the "furry" quality of the feathers, you can't easily see the shape of them well.
+Plus, the comb is often hidden under the crest, and wattles are not evident in most bearded silkies.
+Our experts vent sex (with 90% accuracy) when the babies are a day old, but for the rest of us---and even for silkie breeders---juvenile silkies are especially hard to sex.
 However, there are a few telltale signs that may help you discern what you have: